clarisma/geodesk/README.md

 <img src="https://docs.geodesk.com/img/github-header.png">

 GeoDesk is a fast and storage-efficient geospatial database for OpenStreetMap data.
-Also available [for Python](https://github.com/clarisma/geodesk-py).
+Also available [for C++] (https://github.com/clarisma/libgeodesk) and [for Python](https://github.com/clarisma/geodesk-py).

 ## Why GeoDesk?